3 March 202611 min readFoodLink SystemLast updated: 23 April 2026

 4. Automate the repetitive physical tasks

-Food delivery robots handle the highest-volume, most repetitive physical task in front-of-house operations: moving food and dishes between kitchen and table.
-If one robot can handle the plate-movement workload that currently requires two or three dedicated food runners, you're operating with a smaller headcount requirement without reducing throughput.
+Food delivery robots handle the highest-volume, most repetitive physical task in front-of-house operations.
+Moving food and dishes between kitchen and table.
+If one robot handles the plate-movement workload that currently requires two or three dedicated food runners, you're operating with a smaller headcount requirement without reducing throughput.

 The FL1 food delivery robot from FoodLink System is built for this use case in Malaysian restaurants.
 It handles autonomous food delivery across multiple tables, dish collection, and returns to its charging dock between uses.
+It also runs AI upselling at the table and collects Google Reviews automatically, meaning the same hardware tackles both the staff shortage problem and a revenue-generation problem.
 Your existing team, however many people you have, can focus on order-taking, customer interaction, and service quality rather than being stretched across physical logistics.

 This doesn't solve a staffing shortage by itself.
 But it does reduce the number of people you need on the floor to run at full capacity.
 Instead of desperately needing four staff to run dinner service, you may be able to run it competently with two, which is a pool you can actually recruit from.